gumaerc-testorg/11.329-fall-2005/content/pages/readings.md

 {{< tdopen >}}

 Whitlow, Annis. _The Racial Politics of Urban Celebrations: A Comparative Study of Philadelphia's Mummers Parade and Odunde Festival_.
 Master's Thesis.
-Massachusetts Institute of Technology, 2004. ([PDF - 1.6 MB]({{< baseurl >}}/resources/whitlow_thesis))
+Massachusetts Institute of Technology, 2004. ({{% resource_link 19bff7a4-7176-0a82-70c2-49533324d049 "PDF - 1.6 MB" %}})

 {{< tdclose >}}